elabrown/MTEC-340/README.md

 # MTEC-340
-Repository for MTEC-340: Programming With Unity
+_Repository for MTEC-340: Programming With Unity.
+The Repo will contain my classwork and homework for MTEC-340, along with all associated materials._